Arts and Sciences

 The psychology major supports the goal of a liberal arts education: developing well-rounded and well-educated citizens.
 It also provides graduates with a solid foundation in all the major areas of human behavior and mental processes: clinical, cognition, development, social psychology, physiological psychology, and health psychology.

-What Can I Do with a Bachelor of Psychology?
+What Can I Do with a Bachelor in Psychology?

 Career opportunities that might be pursued: